SchubertLab/ciliated_cells_video_analysis/README.md

 # ciliated_cells_video_analysis
-Analysis of beating frequencies from videos of ciliated cells.
+Frequency analysis of beating frequencies from videos of ciliated cells.

 ## Content